Service Portfolio

 In this type of consulting, NCC support staff inspect, review and profile code of interested parties.
 In some cases a lengthier and more formal assessment of the codebase may be required.

-Based on this, an assesment is made by the NCC and feedback may be provided on code’s design, structure, readability, and maintainability.
+Based on this, an assessment is made by the NCC and feedback may be provided on code’s design, structure, readability, and maintainability.

 Suggestions may also be made, including: